UncorkedStudios/export-to-android/README.md

 A Photoshop script for exporting assets for Android projects.

-The script works by duplicating the selected layer (or layergroup) to a new document, then scaling it to each of the 5 common Android sizes (XXHDPI, XHDPI, HDPI, MDPI, and LDPI) and then putting the files inside a folder next to the PSD.
+The script works by duplicating the selected layer (or layergroup) to a new document, then scaling it to each of the 6 common Android sizes (XXXHDPI, XXHDPI, XHDPI, HDPI, MDPI, and LDPI) and then putting the files inside a folder next to the PSD.

 ## Installation
 1. Download the script here